Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 Why is CSR Important?

-1. Reliability: A higher CSR indicates the insurer’s higher reliability, showcasing their efficacy in settling claims.
+1. Reliability: A higher CSR indicates the insurer’s higher reliability, showcasing their efficiency in settling claims.

 2. Customer Confidence: It boosts confidence among policyholders regarding the insurer’s commitment to settling claims.

-3. Informed Decision: CSR becomes a vital factor in helping potential policyholders make an informed choice about the insurer’s credibility.
+3. Informed Decision: CSR becomes a big factor in helping potential policyholders make an informed decision about the insurer’s credibility.

 FAQs